leomestizo/santex-code-challenge/README.md

 ## Note to the reviewers

 The project was created from scratch (no tools like Create React App were used).
-If you see something weird or have any doubt about something I did, please let me know!
+If you see something weird or have a question about something I did, please let me know!

 Besides that, you are going to see that the reducer functions have statements like the following one:
 ```